yinyuWu/COMP9417-Project/README.md

 3. Target functions and generated data: Target.py contains target functions and functions related to generated data.

-4. notebook(jupyter notebooks) and KNNwithNumpy folder contains all experiments we introduce in our report.
+4. KNNwithNumpy/Testing.ipynb contains most of the testing we did. notebook.ipynb contains the remaining tests.

+5. BallTree.py is a data structure of ball tree which is used to find k nearest neighbours in KNN classification.

 # requirements:
 numpy,